yaothao/mapping-Seattle-portfolio/README.md

 ![flow chart diagram](static/flow-chart.png)

-Looking at the graph, we can see that China and India composed majority of the international students.
-Regarding the overall population, the pandic did affect the student attending UW between 2020 to 2022.
+Looking at the graph, we can see that China and India composed the majority of international students.
+Regarding the overall population, the pandemic did affect the student attending UW between 2020 to 2022.

 We have used plotly to generate the flow chart.